 Turn the adjusting nut while holding the brake light switch in place.
 To make the brake light come on earlier, turn the adjusting nut in direction (a).
 To make the brake light come on later, turn the adjusting nut in direction (b).

 - 1. Brake light switch - 2.
-Brake light switch adjusting nut shown.
-If the free play is incorrect, adjust it as follows.
+Brake light switch adjusting nut

 Adjusting the clutch lever free play